-Israel Chapman was born in c 1794, in Chelsea London and died in the Jewish poor house in Australia on 4th July 1868.
+Israel Chapman was born in about 1794, in Chelsea, London and died in the Jewish poor house in Australia on 4th July 1868.
 Little can be worked out from his early life- the lack of compulsory state records and the fact that his Jewish background put him outside the normal system makes that difficult.
 However, he had a young brother, Noel, born 1809 in Chelsea, and Israel was a coach driver- a job that could put you in contact with body snatchers.
 At some point he married a women called Catherine.

 Israel Chapman was well known to the legal establishment.
 In the mid 1810s he was living first in Haymarket, and later at Vine Street, Covent Garden.
 The Morning Post of 27 August 1816 reported that the “well known character Israel Chapman” had been indicted for stealing a watch at Hatton Garden magistrates’ court.
 In April of the same year, it was reported by the papers that the “Jew resurrection man” was accused of carrying of a wounded man from a site of attempted murder in Newton’s Court, Queens Court.
 He clearly was not doing this to administer first aid.

 He was exceptionally well known to the magistrate John Nares.
 Nares worked at both Bow Street and Covent Garden as a judge.
 It seems that Chapman once told him that, should Nares die first, he would be after his dead body.
 Indeed this happened- the esteemed magistrate died on 16 December 1816, and the Bow Street Patrole guarded his body for three weeks.
 There was no sign of Israel at this time- he was at war with the London anatomy hospitals at the time, who he believed that they were employing non gang members to procure bodies and reduce the price- there are more details here.
-The details are in another blog post here

 By November 1817 the Borough Street Gang seems to be led by Chapman rather than Ben Couch.The Morning Post reported that a “ T Vaughan” had been apprehended at St Luke’s burial ground stealing dead bodies and was recognised as one of Israel’s man.
 Unusually, there were no sureties available for the arrested man- usually there would be somebody from the medical schools to help extricate the grave robbers.
 It was very much a joint enterprise.